skarllot/visualstudio-docs.pt-br/docs/install/install-vs-inconsistent-quality-network.md

 ---
-title: "Instalar em ambientes de rede não confiável ou de baixa largura de banda | Microsoft Docs"
+title: Install on low bandwidth or unreliable network environments | Microsoft Docs
-description: "Descreve como o instalador do Visual Studio funciona em condições de rede não confiável e explica como baixar os arquivos de instalação antes de iniciar a instalação." ms.date: 04/14/2017 ms.reviewer: ms.suite: ms.technology:
+description: Describes how the Visual Studio installer works in unreliable network conditions, and explains how to download install files before beginning the installation. ms.date: 08/25/2017 ms.reviewer: tims ms.suite: ms.technology:
 - vs-ide-install